mwvgroup/Photometric-Classification/docs/source/project_notes/literature.rst

 Literature Search
 =================

-Notes on some *potentially* relevant papers to this project.
+Notes on a few particular papers relevant to this project.

 Properties of 91bg-like SNe
 ---------------------------